jianghanyuan/Multiway-Tree-Merge/README.md

 - **Merge Trees**: Merge two trees following specified rules.
 - **Pre-order Traversal**: Perform pre-order traversal to obtain a sequence of node keys and values.

+It‘s particularly useful for situations where you need to handle hierarchical data, such as organizational structures or file systems, and apply custom merging rules to combine multiple trees.
+The package allows you to build flexible trees, merge them based on key similarities, and traverse them in a structured way.
+It is designed to be modular, making it easy to integrate into other projects that require tree data manipulation.

 ## Features

 - **Tree Construction**: Create Multiway Tree from lists of nodes and their child relationships.